Hagryph/executeMusic/README.md

 # Contact

-Suggestions for improvement, errors and malfunction to: Hagryph#1270 on Discord
+- Hagryph#1270 on Discord

-# OR

-Bloodyface#21763 on BNet
+- Bloodyface#21763 on BNet